BasementKrew/revelation.io/_posts/2014-02-21-json-parsing.markdown

 ---
 layout: post
-title:  "JSON Serializing with a Dynamic Runtime"
+title:  "JSON Serializing with the Objective-C Runtime"
 date:   2014-02-21 08:00:00
 author: "<a href='http://daltoniam.com'>Dalton Cherry</a>"
 summary: "Despite the addition of NSJSONSerialization in iOS 5 and OSX 10.7, a lot of boilerplate can go into mapping the Foundation objects values to proper object properties.
-Lucky for us, there is a dynamic runtime to help us out."
+Lucky for us, Objective-C has a dynamic runtime to help us out."
 tags: JSON, foundation, serialize, parse, NSJSONSerialization
 ---

 JSON is all the rage nowadays.
-It seems every major SaaS, framework, and language supports JSON and Objective-c is no exception.
+It seems every major SaaS, framework, and language supports JSON and Objective-C is no exception.
 [Programmable Web](http://blog.programmableweb.com/2011/05/25/1-in-5-apis-say-bye-xml/) reported in 2011 that 1 in 5 new APIs are designed with JSON only.

 ![](http://blog.programmableweb.com/wp-content/jsononly.png)

 Fast forward to 2014, clearly JSON has become the dominant format.
 NSJSONSerialization gives us a great start, yet still a lot of boilerplate can go into creating and mapping JSON to proper objects.
-Let's take this JSON as an example:
+Let's take this JSON as an example

 {% highlight javascript %}
 {